pfeilbr/aws-api-gateway-websockets-serverless-playground/README.md

 # aws-api-gateway-websockets-serverless-playground

-*update 2019-10-03*: "natively supported in serverless framework" no longer need to use `serverless-websockets-plugin`.  see <https://serverless.com/framework/docs/providers/aws/events/websocket/>
+*update 2019-10-03*: websocket events are now "natively supported in serverless framework" no longer need to use `serverless-websockets-plugin`.  see <https://serverless.com/framework/docs/providers/aws/events/websocket/>

 below uses `serverless-websockets-plugin`